Driver: Mark Hansen

 Home town: Victoria, British Columbia

-Car: 1959 Austin Healey Bugeye Sprite
+Car: 1959 Austin Healey Bugeye Sprite (no number yet)

 Other info: Owen grew up in the race paddock, supporting his dad, Rod.
 Over the years he has contributed countless hours of expert work to not just Rod’s MG Midget, but to any driver in the paddock who needs a hand with anything.
 He is a tireless, selfless contributor who is always smiling and upbeat.
-Owen is working with Loren Campbell to return a Bugeye Sprite with over 50 years of racing history to the track in 2024, and starting his racing career.
+Owen is working with Loren Campbell to return a Bugeye Sprite with over 50 years of racing history to the track in 2026, and starting his racing career.

 Driver: Rod Duncan

-Car: 1962 MG Midget
+Car: 1962 MG Midget, #154

-Other info: Rod fell in love with racing in 1977 after going to Westwood with a co-worker.
+Other Info: Rod “The Oracle” Duncan fell in love with racing in 1977 after going to Westwood with a co-worker.
 He had an opportunity to race a 970 Mini Cooper S and was hooked.
 Later that year he bought a ‘62 Midget for $50 Canadian and converted it for racing.
 His first ISCC novice race was at Western Speedway in 1980 and after completing the novice program ran H Improved Production for the next 20 years.
 When there was little completion left in H Improved Production Rod upgraded his car to compete in F Improved Production.

 In 2015 Rod moved to Vintage Racing with his first SOVREN event.
 He found lots of Sprites and Midgets to compete with and felt he found his home.
 He has been attending a few races each year and plans on continuing until his son Owen is ready to take the helm and demote Dad to Pit Crew.